 To live in a county where the diverse make-up of Latino families participates in the co-creation of the high quality maternal and child well-being support they deserve.

-The training of CHWs took almost one-year and half and with the support of UW-Partnership Program, UnitedWay of Dane County, City of Madison (CBO grant), UW-Law & Entrepreneurship Clinic, Public Health Madison and Dane County, Center for Children and Family Well-being at the School of Human Ecology, formerly named UW-Health, now UW-Health, Unity Point Health-Meriter & Quartz, Madison Cooperative Development Council, and numerous health care providers who donated their time and expertise, Centro was able to provide the organizational, educational, and funding to support this program.
+The training of CHWs took almost one-year and half and with the support of UW-Partnership Program, UnitedWay of Dane County, City of Madison (CBO grant), UW-Law & Entrepreneurship Clinic, Public Health Madison and Dane County, Center for Children and Family Well-being at the School of Human Ecology, now known as UW-Health, Unity Point Health-Meriter & Quartz, Madison Cooperative Development Council, and numerous health care providers who donated their time and expertise, Centro was able to provide the organizational, educational, and funding to support this program.
 From the beginning Centro set forth the ground work to do community organizing from the ground-up, knowing that the “return in investment” was not going to be guided by a capitalistic view, but rather, by a human development framework based on community education and change from within.

-As with every birth, growth and development follow.
+As with every birth – growth and development follow.
 In November 2018, the promotoras/doulas created Roots4Change Marketing Cooperative (R4C), in order to increase their financial sustainability and embark in a social entrepreneurship model.
-To this end, the R4C aims to provide community-based wellness services consistent with their mission of grassroots social justice, health equity, and community engagement work, with the goal of breaking down disparities by race/ethnicity, immigration or residency status, gender identity, class, and other categories.
+To this end, the R4C aims to provide community-based wellness services consistent with their mission of grassroots social justice, health equity, and community engagement work, with the goal of breaking down disparities by race/ethnicity, immigration or residency status, gender identity, sexuality, class, and other categories.